azhadsyed/housing/README.md

 - [x] Implement SHAP and see how it looks (not really more interpretable, but faster)
 - [x] Write a test that asserts that the page loads, and doesn't break when you estimate on a test case

-CI/CD
+Docker

+- [x] structure and run the flask app as a package
-- [ ] setup cron job to update CSV and model daily
+- [ ] Add configuration files to the production environment (app and ml)
+- [x] Generate first-use data dependencies (run transform and train)
+- [ ] Write a Dockerfile
-- [ ] Setup a CircleCI pipeline
+- [ ] Write a startup script
+- [ ] Debug, debug, debug
-- [ ] Deploy using DigitalOcean and Docker
+- [ ] setup the cron scripts (transform and train) and one-off test them (try logging?)

+CircleCI

+- [ ] Write a CircleCI Pipeline that satisfies build/testing criteria

 Post-Launch Fixes